yairgd/disa/README.md

 # disa
 Simple module to disassembly memory using Linux kernel module.
 This modules is based on [Zydis](https://github.com/zyantific/zydis) and integrated in this module.
 Also , there is a user space application to demonstrate  the Zydis library on a test function in user space and disassembly of the same function at the kernel space.
-Also is is able to dissemble internals function of the kernel like: printk, kmalloc etc'.
+Also is is able to dissemble internal functions of the kernel like: printk, kmalloc etc'.
 This document is written with MarkDown and here is a good reference explaining how to use [markdown](https://daringfireball.net/projects/markdown/basics).

 # Module structure
 The module allows 2 interfaces from user space: